 It is an uphill task to fight digital disruption, especially with numerous new disruptive technologies and business models expected shortly.
 However, one cannot just admit defeat and needs to equip themselves to face what’s coming.

-According to IBM’s Global C-suite study into the age of digital disruption, digital interaction has seen a 19% increase from 2013 to 2015, and CxOs are focused on creating more digital, individualised experiences.
+According to IBM’s Global C-suite study into the age of digital disruption, digital interaction has seen a 19% increase from 2013 to 2015, and CxOs are focused on creating more digital, individualized experiences.
 Also, over half are also partnering with other companies to drive innovation and accelerate growth.
-It also found that decentralised decision-making is rising in popularity too, “to get closer to the action”.
+It also found that decentralized decision-making is rising in popularity too, “to get closer to the action”.

 Strategies to Respond to Digital Disruption

 Using all means available to inhibit the disruptor.
 These means can include claiming patent or copyright infringement, erecting regulatory hurdles, and using other legal barriers.